joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/intermediate-representations/structural.typ

 It is possible to use custom formatting for a cell in Excel.
 For instance, a number $4.00$ can be formatted to let it look like a currency $euro 4.00$.
 It is often used with dates.

 We do not consider formatting primarily because Excel stores the content of a cell apart from the formatted value.
-Hence, we can always take the 'normalized' value and use these in our calculations.
-This avoids the conversion of formatted values to normalized values.
+Hence, we can always take the 'normalised' value and use these in our calculations.
+This avoids the conversion of formatted values to normalised values.

 == References
 References are a way to refer to a cell, range or table.
 They link computations together by representing the (computed) value in another computation.